thomjiji/dri/README.md

 - It accurately replicates the original API, preserving the exact parameters, function overloading, return types, and other specifications specified in the DaVinci Resolve API [README](READMEs).
-- The docstrings are generated from the latest [DaVinci Resolve 18.5 README](READMEs/18.5_README.txt) and will be regularly updated.
+- The docstrings are generated from the latest DaVinci Resolve API README and will be regularly updated.
 - It functions as a development dependency (not your running code's dependency).
 After development is finished, you can safely remove it without impacting the code in DaVinci Resolve, as it maintains the same signature as the original API.